How to spot a phishing email

-There are over 4.8 billion* people using the internet every single day, relying on it for work, banking, shopping, and for storing sensitive information.
+There are estimated to be over 5.47 billion people using the internet every single day in 2023, relying on it for work, banking, shopping, and for storing sensitive information.
 Despite the sophisticated measures in place to protect people against online scams, cyber criminals are still able to trick people into revealing valuable information or clicking on hazardous links that compromise device security.

 Known as phishing, this illegal activity is only set to continue as we become increasingly dependent on the internet.
 In this article, we explore exactly what phishing is and how you can recognise, avoid and protect yourself against it.